 The benefits of music making are well documented, from building confidence and emotional wellbeing to improving academic progress.
-My mission, as Principal, is to provide these fantastic opportunities to more young people.
+My mission, as CEO, is to provide these fantastic opportunities to more young people.
 We are continually fundraising to meet the costs of the Young Musicians' Fund.
 Your gift, whatever its size, will make a difference.

-Principal, Bromley Youth Music Trust
+CEO, Bromley Youth Music Trust

 All sorts of people are supporting the YMF: alumni, parents, grandparents, and supporters of music education.

 Brian Reading, BYMT Patron & Adult Choir member: